matuteiglesias/French_exporters/readme.md

 ## Contributing
 Contributions to this project are welcome!
 Please read our contributing guidelines for details on our code of conduct and the process for submitting pull requests.

-## License
-This project is licensed under the [MIT License](LICENSE) - see the LICENSE file for details.

-## Acknowledgments
-- Data sources: [Source Name 1], [Source Name 2]
-- Special thanks to [Individual/Organization Name] for [Reason].

----

-### Notes:
-- Replace `[repository URL]` with the actual URL of your GitHub repository.
-- Update the sections like `Data sources` and `Acknowledgments` as per your project details.
-- Ensure the `LICENSE` link corresponds to the actual license file in your repository.
-- It's helpful to keep the README updated as your project evolves.